 In August 2009, in advance of his new album, a Kris Kristofferson penned song entitled "Mean Old Man", was released for download.
 An EP featuring that tune and four more was also released on amazon.com on November 11th.
 2009 also brought the 60th anniversary of Jerry Lee's first public performance when he sang "Drinking Wine Spo-Dee-O-Dee" at a car dealership on November 19th, 1949 in Ferriday Louisiana.

 The album "Mean Old Man" was released in September 2010 and reached #30 on the Billboard Hot 200 album chart.
-A light touring schedule through parts of Europe and America filled 2011, with projects for 2012 still pending.
-On March 9th, a 76-year-old Jerry Lee married for the seventh time when he wed his caregiver Judith Brown who was previously married to the singer's cousin Rusty.
+A light touring schedule through parts of Europe and America filled 2011 and 2012.
+On March 9th, a 76-year-old Jerry Lee married for the seventh time when he wed his caregiver, Judith Brown, who was previously married to the singer's cousin Rusty.

 On October 24th, 2014, Jerry Lee appeared on The Late Show With David Letterman where he performed a condensed version of "Rock & Roll Time" after Dave's opening monologue.
 During commercial breaks, Jerry Lee, along with Paul Shaffer And The CBS Orchestra, performed several of his hit songs.